DanielT/a2ltool/manual/src/create_src.md

-## Creating items based on comments in source files
+# Creating items based on comments in source files

-This mode provides compatibility with "Vector ASAP2 Creator".
+This mode is compatible with "Vector ASAP2 Creator".

-Here special comments inside the source code of the software define a2l elements for the variables and structures in the code.
+Special comments within the source code define A2L elements for variables and structures.

-The command line option `--from-source` can be given zero or more times to specify a list of file names or file name patterns.
+The command-line option `--from-source` can be specified multiple times to provide a list of file names or file name patterns.
-All file name patterns are fully expanded, and then the resulting list of files is read, in order to process special comments.
+All patterns are fully expanded, and the resulting files are processed to extract special comments.

-### File name patterns
+## File name patterns

 File name patterns are an easy way to specify multiple file names.

-A simple example is `*.c` - a list of every .c file in the current directory.
+For example, `*.c` matches all `.c` files in the current directory.
-A more complex example is `src/**/*.h` - a list of all .h files located at any depth below the src directory.
+A more complex pattern, `src/**/*.h`, matches all `.h` files at any depth within the `src` directory.

-### File types
+## File types

-a2ltool doesn't care about the type of the files that are processed, as long as they contain text.
-The syntax of the code inside the files is not evaluated at all, and C-style preprocessor directives are also ignored. a2ltool only looks for strings that look like comments - blocks enclosed in `/* */` or lines starting with `//`.
+a2ltool processes any text file, regardless of its type.
+The syntax of the code is not evaluated, and C-style preprocessor directives are ignored. a2ltool only searches for comments—either blocks enclosed in `/* */` or lines starting with `//`.

-### Example
+## Example

-#### Input
+#### Example Input

 src/input_1.c